 - Beginning Chinese or Bahasa Indonesian Language (4 quarter/2.7 semester UC units; pass/no pass or letter grade)

-Field Studies in Biodiversity focuses on the study of multiple species-rich habitats through lectures and practical learning.
-For this course, UCEAP students take a quiz, give a presentation, and write a required research paper that is due one week after the end of the program term.
+Field Studies in Biodiversity includes a weeklong fieldtrip to Pulau Tioman, an island off the coast of Malaysia.
+Students and experienced field biologists participate in field work, analysis, and discussions each day, followed by a debrief with the group each evening.
+In addition to field research the course focuses on the study of multiple species-rich habitats through lectures and practical learning.
+For this course, UCEAP students take a quiz, give a presentation, and write a required research paper that is due one week after the program term ends.

 Use the following resources to learn more: